The History of Suffolk County Community College

 As part of our partnership with Long Island University, a new modular building was completed in 2016 on the Michael J. Grant Campus.

-The College is completing construction of a new Renewable Energy/STEM Center on this campus.
-This facility will be the cornerstone of new academic initiatives (both credit and non-credit) being developed in Energy Management, Alternative Energy Technologies, Sustainability Studies as well as Cybersecurity and other STEM disciplines.
-Design, construction, equipment planning and curriculum development for new academic programming is expected to be completed during the 2022-2023 academic year.
+The college has recently completed construction of a new Renewable Energy/STEM Center on this campus.
+This facility is the cornerstone of new academic initiatives (both credit and non-credit) being developed in Energy Management, Alternative Energy Technologies, Sustainability Studies as well as Cybersecurity and other STEM disciplines.

 Eastern Campus (Riverhead, NY)

-The facility includes a state-of-the-art library, a large lecture hall, computer classrooms, a multi-media room, the Academic Support Center, gallery space and varied learning spaces for students to pursue collaborative and independent study.
+The Easrern Campus is home to the Montaukett Learning Resource Center.
+This facility includes a state-of-the-art library, a large lecture hall, computer classrooms, a multi-media room, the Academic Support Center, gallery space and varied learning spaces for students to pursue collaborative and independent study.

 A Leader in Education

 In January 2008, the Culinary Arts and Hospitality Center opened in downtown Riverhead.
-The Center offers two-year A.A.S. degrees in Culinary Arts, Baking and Pastry Arts, and Hotel and Resort Management, as well as certificates and continuing education courses.
+The Center offers two-year A.A.S. degrees in Culinary Arts, Baking and Pastry Arts, and Hotel and Resort Management, as well as certificates, a variety of general education, and continuing education courses.
 The Center includes classrooms, hands-on training labs, a 60-seat demonstration theatre, a retail bakery and café.
+In addition, spaces are available for rent for meetings and events.

 Suffolk County Community College is the largest community college in the State University of New York (SUNY) system, enrolling approximately 21,000 students.
-It offers more than 100 degree and certificate options in business and legal studies; communications and the arts; computer science, engineering and technology; culinary arts and hospitality management; health, community and human services; education; liberal arts and sciences.
+It offers approximately 100 degree, workforce training, and certificate options in business and paralegal studies; communications and the arts; computer science, engineering and technology; culinary arts and hospitality management; education; health, community and human services; liberal arts and sciences.
 The original full-time faculty of fewer than a dozen has grown to more than 415.
-By May 2022, the College had over 140,000 alumni.
+By May 2022, the college had over 140,000 alumni.

 Each year, Suffolk County Community College prepares students to enter the workforce upon graduation in such marketable areas as medical records, physical therapist assistant, paralegal, nursing, culinary arts and many other fields.
 Other students transfer to four-year colleges and universities to complete their baccalaureate degree.
 Suffolk graduates have gone on to study at institutions such as Columbia, Harvard, Cornell, New York University and the University of North Carolina at Chapel Hill, as well as institutions within the State University of New York.